 “As part of our commitment to develop the most technologically advanced cruise ships in the world, the newly constructed Global Class ships will dazzle guests with cutting-edge features and facilities that will optimize convenience for our passengers and also provide innovative leisure, entertainment and recreation options to appeal to a broad range of guests.”

-Dream Cruises has teamed up with Maurer Rides to develop the roller coaster.
+Dream Cruises has teamed up with Maurer Rides to develop the longest roller coaster at sea.
 “Outfitted with powerful electric motors and positive-locking drive system, the coaster defies the physical limits experienced by conventional roller coasters, thus allowing acceleration over 1g almost everywhere on the 300-metre track,” said Marco Hartwig, Project Manager, Maurer Rides.
 “All this guarantees a spectacular and breathtaking ride at up to 60 km/h (37 mph) over the heads of fellow passengers.”

 Each of the three carts will provide interactive driving excitement for up to two riders per vehicle with inline seats and an integrated throttle allowing guests to control the speed of the ride.
 Due to the unusual perspective, the driver of the Space Cruiser will have the feeling of flying over the sea.

-With something for everyone, Dream Park at the Pier assembles a myriad of other attractions including:
+With something for everyone, Dream Park at the Pier assembles a myriad of other attractions beyond the longest roller coaster at sea including:

 - “Bounce Activity Park” – Spread out over the size of a basketball court, this inflatable park isn’t the same old bouncy castles found at kiddie parties.
 Guests can run, bounce, dance and jump their way around the massive bouncy obstacle course for the ultimate nostalgia trip.